AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

   /** Show spinner while loading target app.
 Default is true. */ showLoader?: boolean;
   /**
-   * If target app does't open within this time (in ms, same as of setTimeout),
+ * If target app doesn't open within this time (in ms, same as of setTimeout),
  * the error callback is invoked with error code TARGET_LOAD_TIMED_OUT.
  */
   loadTimeout?: number;
 }
 ```

 ### Full editor API parameters

-For all Editor-specific APIs, the modal params are the same.
-We have the inheritance of input and output params as shown below.
+The modal params are the same for all editor-specific APIs.
+We have the inheritance of input and output params, as shown below.

 #### Editor App Params inherit Base App params